HenriJ/careless/README.md

 The only problem, is that React/Facebook's JSX is for building dynamic Single Page Apps.
-It only supports Xhtml, is very opinionated when it comes to attributes (no string inline styles, use className instead of class, ...) which is very helpful when writing a SPA, but doesn't serve us when wirting a static XML document (that might even not be html).
+It only supports Xhtml, is very opinionated when it comes to attributes (no string inline styles, use className instead of class, ...) which is very helpful when writing a SPA, but doesn't serve us when writing a static XML document (that might even not be html).

 Careless is a fork of Facebook's JSX, that allows custom tags, custom attributes and XML namespaces : the only (?)
 XML features missing from Careless are doctypes and XML comments.